-In 80 percent of the trips I’ve either lead or participated in as a journalist, there’s been some writer who made the trip less enjoyable for everyone else.
+In 80 percent of the press trips I’ve either lead or participated in as a journalist, there’s been some writer who made the trip less enjoyable for everyone else.

-After planning & leading several emotionally scarring trips with unimaginably rude, ridiculous and/or self-important attendees, I began to invite only those I either knew personally or who came highly recommended from other publicists.
-I figured if I‘m going spend months coordinating a trip and then a week traveling abroad with someone, they should be fun, polite and professional.
+After planning & leading several emotionally scarring press trips with unimaginably rude, ridiculous and/or self-important attendees, I began to invite only those I either knew personally or who came highly recommended from other publicists.
+I figured if I‘m going spend months coordinating a press trip and then a week traveling abroad with someone, they should be fun, polite and professional.
 All those jerky, whiny, troublemaking writers who accept invitations reflect poorly on the publicist who invited them, and then we have to explain to clients just how these weirdos ended up here in the first place.

 Based on my personal experiences as both the press trip organizer and attendee, here are a few tongue-in-cheek tips to ensure you DO wind up on the mythical PR blacklist.